 Concerns about employee travel: Business Response Center

 - Watch for symptoms and take your temperature daily.
 If you feel sick, call your provider and/or get tested

-- Wear a mask or face covering in public and shared spaces like hotel hallways and elevators
+- Wear a mask or face covering in public if unvaccinated and always in shared spaces like hotel hallways and elevators – and buses/shuttles

 - Stay six feet away from anyone outside your travel party

 - Keep a record of everywhere you go with dates and times.
 This information is important if you get sick so others can be made aware, if necessary.